driessenslucas/researchproject/README.md

 #### Introduction

 This section explores the significant advantages of using simulation for the training of a virtual RF-car, particularly focusing on aspects of training efficiency and performance.

+#### Executive Summary

+The simulation makes the training process more efficient and easier to manage.
+It also allows for the utilization of more powerful computing resources, greatly accelerating the training process.

 #### Advantages of Simulation Training